Forensic dentistry: Palatal rugoscopy comparison

 This method of identification involves the analysis and comparison of palatal rugae from the deceased with the palatal rugae of the potential victim.
 One way to perform this comparison is by creating a mold of the upper arch of the deceased (capturing the palatal rugae) or using a complete upper denture that belonged to the deceased, or on a plaster model for dental purposes, and in an object containing the palatal rugae of the missing person during their lifetime (such as an old complete upper denture in possession of the family).
 Once the two plaster models are created, they should be scanned/photographed, and a computerized delineation of the palatal rugae should be performed, analyzing each individual ruga and comparing their location, shape, and pattern in each of the photos (of the models).

 If there is a match, the victim can be identified.
-It is important to note that the use of dentures for this identification can be done if the palatal rugae are clearly visible.
+The use of dentures for this identification can be done if the palatal rugae are clearly visible.
 The impression of palatal rugae in dental prostheses is formed over several years of use by the individual.
 This method has a significant impact on the identification process, particularly when other methodologies and identification techniques cannot be implemented.

+Based on quantity, length and shape, Thomas et al. categorized palatal rugae patterns.
+Based on length, there is primary rugae (5-10mm), secondary rugae (3-5mm) and fragmentary rugae (less than 3mm).
+Based on shape, there is straight (travels straight from the start to finish), curvy (a straightforward crescent with a slight curvature), circular (a distinct, continuous ring shape), and lastly wavy (serpentine like).